confetti design articles how to design a landing page that converts

 c. small sized font, must be at least 14 px

 d. any links along the lines of “click here to subscribe” or “click here to read more.”
-If you can’t cram all your content into the upper fold of your landing page, just let the user scroll down.
+If your website design can’t include all your content into the upper fold of your landing page, just let the user scroll down.
 Scrolling is almost always better than clicking to the next page.

 f. “clear fields” button